 3. Break Bigger Licks Into Lots Of Cool Ideas

 You can take any lick and break it up into smaller pieces of vocabulary.

 By breaking them down into their most important melodic cells we can turn 1 lick into infinite amount of licks.

-I teach this very important concept all throughout my jazz improvisation DVD.
+I teach this very important concept all throughout my jazz improv DVD.

 I like to think of jazz improvisation and jazz vocabulary as similar to a lego set.
 Each lick contains 4-10 individual “lego pieces”.